MicrosoftDocs/win32/desktop-src/printdocs/pagenegativeimage.md

 ---
-description: This topic is not current.
+description: Read about the PageNegativeImage user-configurable element.
+This topic isn't current.
 For the most current information, see the Print Schema Specification. ms.assetid: 4f6ff85c-8cad-4b9b-8a1d-ce41ed7dfbed
 title: PageNegativeImage
 ms.topic: article